aJimenezAdalia/stocks_prediction_prophet/README.md

 - Microsoft MSFT
 - Tesla TSLA

-## Structure 📦
-The project results are deployed in Streamlit framework.
-The Streamlit files are *function_streamlit.py* and *main_streamlit.py*.

-We have four available directories:

-- **data**: transformed versions of the original stocks data
-- **img**: image for the main page of Streamlit
-- **models:** trained models to make predictions in *json* format
-- **notebooks:** different notebooks with data transformation, stock analysis and model training

 ## Tools 🛠️
 The whole project was made under Python 3.7.4 in Visual Studio Code.
 The final results are in Streamlit framework.